fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 $ fission fn test --name cuda
 Cuda is available: NVIDIA GeForce RTX 4090
 ```

-#### Create a function to run a pretrained sentiment analysis model
+Now, our environment pods are scheduled on GPU nodes and GPU is available inside environment container for further use.

+### Create a Package
-We will use the [sentiment analysis](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) model from huggingface and create a simple python function.
-The function will have dependency on `transformers` and `numpy` modules.
+Fission environment is created and GPU is available for use with Fission function.
+Let's create a package using [sentiment analysis](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) model from huggingface.
+Provided a sentence, the sentiment analysis model will tell us the sentiment associated with sentence is either `POSITIVE` or `NEGATIVE`.
+The package will have dependency on `transformers` and `numpy` modules.
 The tree structure of directory and contents of the file would look like:

 ```bash
 sentiment/